 You have my personal opinions about why I think Yoonla is unethical, and how you have to almost deceive others to make money.

-Yoonla did show some really encouraging signs early on, and Reno comes across as a really likeable guy.
+Yoonla did show some really encouraging signs early on, and Reno comes across as a really nice guy.

-But I now feel disappointed by what I eventually discovered about the Yoonla process.
+But having completed this Yoonla review, I now feel disappointed by what I eventually discovered about the Yoonla process.

 Does This Mean Yoonla Is A Scam?